MattWellie/XML_Parser/readme.md

-## This project is to create an XML parser in Python capable of reading an LRG file
+### An XML parser in Python for reading an LRG file and exporting exons + metadata
 * **Goal: LRG IN; FASTA OUT**

 ### GUIDE: